 - The street food, especially on Pingjiang Road, Guanqian Street and Taijian Lane — As when you are venturing to understand any new place, in Suzhou you should stroll the liveliest, most tangled streets.
 You should also eat the food you stumble into, and in Suzhou, your options in that category know no boundaries.
 They may be sweet, doughy buns stuffed with red bean, unrecognizable as little ducks, pictured above.
 You’ll see chicken feet enough times to seriously weigh your aversion to them.
 And it just goes on and on.

-- Breakfast noodle bowls at Jinji Lake Grand Hotel — Honestly, my hunch is that delicious breakfast noodle bowls are easily found in Suzhou, but I ate mine each day (after skipping breakfast the first morning) at Jinji Lake Grand Hotel.
+- Breakfast noodle bowls at Jinji Lake Grand Hotel — My hunch is that delicious breakfast noodle bowls are easily found in Suzhou, but I ate mine each day (after skipping breakfast the first morning) at Jinji Lake Grand Hotel.

 For more: Travel Suzhou’s guide to Suzhou cuisine.